 On January 6, 1942 departed Hickam Field piloted by Lt.
-McPherson on a ferry flight to bound for Australia accompanied by B-17 piloted by Major Hobson and B-17 piloted by Lt.
-Hughes.
-The bombers flew via Tontouta Airfield and Garbutt Field before reaching Darwin.
+McPherson on a ferry flight accompanied by B-17 piloted by Major Hobson and B-17 piloted by Lt.
+Hughes across the Pacific flying via Tontouta Airfield and Garbutt Field before reaching Darwin.
 At Darwin, this bomber experienced engine trouble and needed a the tail wheel assembly to be replaced.
 By early February 1942, repaired and ready for missions.

-This B-17 participated in the Java campaign.
+Operating from Java, this B-17 participated in the Java campaign.
 On February 26, 1942 took off from Madioen Airfield piloted by 2nd Lt.
 Bernice S. Barr with B-17E 41-2452 piloted by Captain Hardison on a bombing mission against a Japanese convoy off the southern end of Makassar Strait.
 In the face of light anti-aircraft fire, the B-17s bombed from 21,000' but missed.

 During the night of February 28, 1942 took off from Madioen Airfield piloted by Lt.
 Skiles with B-17E 41-2464 piloted by Evans and B-17E 41-2449 piloted by Captain Preston.
 Inbound to the target, Preston aborted due to faulty machine guns.
 The remaining two B-17s proceeded alone at 28,000' and claimed direct hits on two parallel strings of ships and claimed one sunk and one damaged.

 On March 1, 1942 this B-17 flew two missions.
 At 3:00am took off from Madioen Airfield piloted by Lt.
 Beck on a mission against a Japanese eastern invasion force convoy off the north coast of Java.
 Over the convoy, this bomber experienced heavy anti-aircraft fire and made three runs at varying altitudes and reported uncertain results.
 After landing, the crew discovered the tail wheel was damaged.
-At 9:00am, took off from Madioen Airfield piloted by McPherson with B-17 piloted by Lt.
+At 9:00am took off again from Madioen Airfield piloted by McPherson with B-17 piloted by Lt.
 Casper on a bombing mission against a Japanese convoy.
 Inbound, Casper developed engine problems and aborted the mission.
-Alone, this B-17 proceeded to the convoy at 30,000' and dropped eight 300 lbs bombs, claiming one hit and one near miss.
+Alone, this B-17 proceeded to the convoy at 30,000' and dropped eight 300 pound bombs, claiming one hit and one near miss.

-On June 1, flown from Horn Island Airfield to Coen Airfield during an air raid alarm, two days later flown returned from Coen Airfield to Longreach Airfield.
+On June 1, 1942 flown from Horn Island Airfield to Coen Airfield during an air raid alarm, two days later flown returned from Coen Airfield to Longreach Airfield.
 During the remainder of the month, flown on several local transition flights including June 26 to Charleville Airfield and Long Airfield.

-During 1944, this B-17 served as a transport aircraft in bare metal finish with "417" (last three digits of the serial number) painted on the tail and the top turret and lower turret removed.
-Used as a personal transport by U.S. Army General Clements McMullen, 5th Air Force Service Command who nicknamed the bomber "Nancy" after his wife painted in cursive on the right side of the nose.
+In 1944, this B-17 was stripped to a bare metal finish with "417" (last three digits of the serial number) painted on the tail with the top turret and lower turret removed.
+This B-17 became the personal transport of U.S. Army General Clements McMullen, 5th Air Force Service Command / Far East Command Air Service (FEAS).
+Nicknamed "Nancy" after his wife painted in cursive on the right side of the nose.

 Steve Birdsall adds: